Mnajdra

 Mnajdra (L-Imnajdra) is a megalithic temple complex found on the southern coast of the Mediterranean island of Malta.
 Mnajdra is approximately 497 m from the Ħaġar Qim megalithic complex.
 Mnajdra was built around the fourth millennium BCE; the Megalithic Temples of Malta are among the most ancient religious sites on Earth, described by the World Heritage Sites committee as "unique architectural masterpieces."
-In 1992 UNESCO recognized the Mnajdra complex and four other Maltese megalithic structures as UNESCO World Heritage Sites.
-In 2009 work was completed on a protective tent.
+In 1992, UNESCO recognized the Mnajdra complex and four other Maltese megalithic structures as UNESCO World Heritage Sites.
+In 2009, work was completed on a protective tent.

 Design

 Mnajdra is made of coralline limestone, which is much harder than the soft globigerina limestone of Ħaġar Qim.
 The main structural systems used in the temples are corbelling with smaller stones, and post and lintel construction using large slabs of limestone.

-The cloverleaf plan of Mnajdra appears more regular than that of Ħagar Qim, and seems reminiscent of the earlier complex at Ggantija.
+The cloverleaf plan of Mnajdra appears more regular than that of Ħagar Qim, and seems reminiscent of the earlier complex at Ġgantija.
 The prehistoric structure consists of three temples, conjoined, but not connected: the upper, middle, and lower.

-The upper temple is the oldest structure in the Mnajdra complex and dates to the Ggantija phase (3600-3200 BC).
-It is a three-apsed building, the central apse opening blocked by a low screen wall.
+The upper temple is the oldest structure in the Mnajdra complex and dates to the Ġgantija phase (3600-3200 BC).
+It is a three-apse building, the central apse opening blocked by a low screen wall.
 The pillar-stones were decorated with pitmarks drilled in horizontal rows on the inner surface.